Tillerson: Military action against North Korea on table

 The UN meeting comes a day after Tillerson told NPR that the US is willing to engage in talks with North Korea, even as President Donald Trump warned about the possibility of armed conflict with the nuclear-armed regime.

-Trump told Reuters in an Oval Office interview that "we'd love to solve things diplomatically, but it's very difficult."

-The UN meeting is meant to intensify pressure on the isolated country and convey in no uncertain terms that Washington expects other countries to help.
-In making his call for countries to isolate North Korea diplomatically, Tillerson said that "in light of recent actions, normal relations with the DPRK are simply not acceptable."
+Tillerson told NPR Thursday that the US would be willing to negotiate with Pyongyang.
+But he told the Security Council Friday that North Korea must first abide by UN resolutions before that happens.

+"We will not reward their bad behavior with talks," Tillerson said at the close of the meeting.
+"We will only engage in talks with North Korea when they exhibit a good-faith commitment to abiding by the Security Council resolutions and their past promises to end their nuclear programs."

-But the contradiction with Pence, not to mention Trump's strong warning Thursday night, may leave allies uncertain.
-Pence told CNN in a recent exclusive interview that the US will not be negotiating directly with North Korean leader Kim Jong Un anytime soon.
+Vice President Mike Pence indicated in a recent interview with CNN that the administration doesn't think talks with North Korean leader Kim Jong Un would happen anytime soon.

 "The only thing we need to hear from North Korea is that they are ending and ultimately dismantling their nuclear weapons and ballistic missiles program," Pence said aboard the USS Ronald Reagan at the Yokosuka Naval Base in Japan.
+Asked if he though talks were imminent, he said, "not at this time."

-As a candidate, Trump had said he would be willing to speak with Kim, but asked if direct negotiations with North Korea were a possibility, Pence replied, "not at this time."
-And acting State Department spokesman Mark Toner said this week that North Korea is "nowhere near" ready to enter talks.
+As a candidate, Trump had said he would be willing to speak with Kim.
+But in an interview on Thursday, Trump said, "We'd love to solve things diplomatically, but it's very difficult."

-The administration has also been trying to change Kim's calculus through shows of force and tough talk, with Trump warning that if China doesn't act to restrain Pyongyang, "we will."
-But Tillerson also made clear in his NPR interview that the US is not seeking regime change or a reunified Korean peninsula, but simply a denuclearized North Korea.
+Speaking with Reuters in the Oval Office, the President added that "there is a chance that we could end up having a major, major conflict with North Korea, absolutely."

+The net effect is a hardball carrot-and-stick approach, with the Trump administration signaling that it's willing to recognize North Korea in diplomatic talks, but that it will take action if Pyongyang doesn't meet US demands.

-The administration has also shifted its rhetoric about Kim, with Tillerson telling Fox News that "all indications are that he is not crazy."
+The approach has also come with a shift in rhetoric about Kim, with Tillerson telling Fox News that "all indications are that he is not crazy."
 Citing intelligence assessments and psychological analyses, Tillerson said, "he may be ruthless," and "he may be a murderer, he may be someone who, in many respects, we would say by our standards is irrational.
 But he is not insane."

 And Trump expressed something that sounded like sympathy for the 33-year-old autocrat.